Global Social Compliance

 • Open discussions with vendors and factory management on compliance challenges

-Designated Associates at various buying offices around the globe also provide instruction to vendors and factory management on our ethical sourcing expectations.
+Social Compliance Associates within our many global buying offices also provide instruction to vendors and factory management on our ethical sourcing expectations.
 We plan to continue to devote resources to these important training initiatives and to review and update these initiatives as appropriate.

-In Fiscal 2024, we were pleased to offer new training to vendors both within our factory auditing program and outside of the program through our participation in the Responsible Business Alliance’s Responsible Labor Initiative.
-Through this program, we were able to offer access to forced labor training modules to all of our merchandise vendors.
+Recently, we also began to offer additional forced labor training to merchandise vendors both within our factory auditing program and outside of the program through our participation in the Responsible Business Alliance’s Responsible Labor Initiative.

 Vendor Code of Conduct